AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 A pre-call buyer who walks in already preferring the cited competitor.

-Five moves that get the business cited, not just indexed.
+How AI SEO gets the business cited, not just indexed.

-Content audit for extractability.
+Content audit for AI extractability.

 Visible FAQ and answer-ready sections on every commercial-intent page.